ejfox/website/content/blog/how-to-run-a-project.md

 Documentation is important because it helps people understand how a system works.
 Documentation should be written in a clear and concise manner, and it should be easy to find and change.

 Documentation can take many different forms, such as comments in code, README files, wiki pages, and blog posts.
-It should be as eas for *anyone* to add to documentation, no matter where it lives.
+It should be easy for *anyone* to add to documentation, no matter where it lives.

 ### Working in the open as much as possible

-Working in the open means that the work that you are doing is available for anyone to see via blog posts, livestreams, social media, and talks.
+Working in the open means that the work that you are doing is available for anyone to see via blog posts, livestreams, social media, team channels, and talks.
 Working in the open is important because it allows people to give feedback on your work, and it allows people to build from your work and create unexpected amazing things.

 It encourages good habits, such as writing clear and concise documentation, using descriptive names for things, and not taking shortcuts.
+It also helps you gather feedback quickly and avoid false assumptions.

 Working in the open is not always possible for various reasons, but it is something to strive for when possible as it is always rewarding.